netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

 - Be sure allow time for the first flows to timeout in the logstash aggregation - wait at least 10-15 minutes after starting up containers.
 - Use `docker-compose ps` to see if all the containers are (still) running.
-      (If there are no sflow/netflow sensors, the command should be "echo No Sflow/Netflow sensor" and the container state should be Exit 0.)

 - Check the logs of the various containers to see if anything jumps out as being a problem.
 - If logstash logs say things like *OutOfMemoryError: Java heap space* or *An unexpected connection driver error occured (Exception message: Connection reset)*  and the rabbit container is also down...
 We've seen this before, but are not sure why it occurs.
 Try stopping everything, restarting docker for good measure, and starting all the containers up again.
 (If problems are continuing, it might be a memory issue.)
     ```